mukhes3/UNCURL_release/README.md

 Please report issues to either Sumit Mukherjee (mukhes3@uw.edu) or Yue Zhang (yjzhang@cs.washington.edu).

 ## Python version:
-UNCURL also has a Python version which can be found here: https://github.com/yjzhang/uncurl_python
+UNCURL also has a Python version (slightly less updated) which can be found here: https://github.com/yjzhang/uncurl_python